Writing great content is often not enough.

 Before we get started…Why you need to build relationships before you need them

-When you have the help of other people – promoting a blog post is a lot easier.
+When you have the help of other people – content promotion is a lot easier.

 Later in this post, we’re going to talk a lot about reaching out to people who have audiences that are similar to the ones you’re going after.